 In recent weeks, we discussed ways for brand owners to source products, protect their brand, and stay one step ahead of the crowd.
-But we couldn’t round off our Private Label series without going into a little more detail about pricing on Amazon.
+But we couldn’t round off our This is what you call products manufactu… More series without going into a little more detail about pricing on Amazon.

 Why Repricing Matters

-The benefits of Brand Registry are many.
+The benefits of Amazon Brand Registry is a tool that ena… More are many.
 Being able to remove counterfeit listings and scour through ASINs in bulk are just some of them.
 But some PL sellers go one step further and pay to have extra protection from counterfeiters.
 In so doing, they’re raising the bar for all PL products.

 We’re talking about the Transparency service.
 Amazon issues QR codes that workers in fulfilment centers can check to make sure products are authentic.
 It’s been around for 2 years, and there’s even an app buyers can use to track down manufacturers themselves.